Federal Reserve Economic Data

 Notes:

-The January 2023 report presents the scheduled annual revision of the ADP National Employment Report (NER), which updates the data series to be consistent with the annual Quarterly Census of Employment and Wages (QCEW) benchmark data through March 2022.
-This is a recurring process that happens every year, and is a common practice for reports of this nature.
+The current year’s January report reflects the scheduled annual revision of the ADP National Employment Report (NER).
+The data series has been reweighted to match annual Quarterly Census of Employment and Wages (QCEW) benchmark data through March of the previous year.
+This is a recurring process that happens every year in February and is a common practice for reports of this nature.
+More information about this report can be found at ADP National Employment Report website.

 Suggested Citation: